 Puberty may be an uncomfortable subject, but a study by Old Spice confirms that these conversations are needed because 81% of moms believe most boys ages 10-13 years old DON’T understand the different stages of puberty … and more than 2/3 of teen boys feel the same.
 Moms and boys rank the car as the #1 place to “talk,” followed by #2, standing in his bedroom doorway.

-Make them laugh.
+As boys hit puberty, and even before changes start to happen – explain what is going on.
+Do so in a manner that is informative but that makes them laugh.
 Boys respond well to humor.
 Include a fart joke if you must.
 I mean, for real – what boy doesn’t love a good fart joke.

 A fascinating suggestion was to explain to your son WHY they need to do a certain thing.
 Here is an interesting fact.
 Did you know by shampooing, you are reducing the risk of acne?
 I DIDN’T. This TOTALLY makes sense and explaining this to your son gives them a WHY they need to shower.
 No kid likes acne.
 Give them a WHY!

-Introduce Them to Swagger School
+Introduce Them to Swagger School – Puberty Videos That Make Them LOL!

 So last week, Old Spice launched The School of Swagger.
 This is brilliant.
 They have taken Isaiah Mustafa – the Old Spice guy and developed a series of videos that speak BOY.
 They go thru the basics of puberty in a way that boys will totally relate to.
 There are 4 videos that are hilarious.
 They are snack size, so your kid won’t be bored and again – THEY SPEAK BOY!